CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 (1) To conduct investigatory hearings and hearings into formal charges of misconduct upon assignment by the Board.

-(2) To submit his or her conclusions set forth as prescribed by these rules, together with the record of the hearing into formal charges, to the Board.
+(2) To submit his or her conclusions set forth as prescribed by these rules to the Board.

 Source